Taking the First Step

 Our Admissions Criteria

 Wilmington Treatment Center is open to men and women ages 18 and older who have a primary substance use disorder diagnosis.
 We also accept men and women with both a primary substance use disorder and co-occurring mental health diagnoses.
-We are unable to provide care for individuals who are actively suicidal or homicidal, or those who have a history of sex offenses.
+We are unable to provide care for individuals who are homicidal or those who have a history of sex offenses.
 All of our rooms are handicapped accessible.

 If you or your loved one is struggling with a substance use disorder, do not hesitate to give us a call.
 Today could be first day of your journey toward the substance-free life that you deserve.